myspotontheweb/argo-workflow-demo/docs/RunningWorkFlows.md

 deployment.apps/minio-eventsource-m7zl4   1/1     1            1           6m10s
 ```

-The sensor is also running as a deployment
+The sensor is also running as a deployment and is responsible to triggering new workflows

 ```
 $ kubectl get deployment -l sensor-name=minio